breadiquette/breadiquette.github.io/README.md

 ## Making a post

 1. Write your post!
-To do this, you'll open Sublime Text and write the post in Markdown. ([Cheatsheet here.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)) Then you'll save the file into the `_posts` folder of the blog.
-The name of the file needs to be `YYYY-MM-DD-post-title-separated-by-dashes` where the post-title-separated-by-dashes can be any short title you'd like to include.
+To do this, you'll open Sublime Text and write the post in Markdown. ([Guide here.](https://jekyllrb.com/docs/posts/)) You can also include a title, author and tags in the [front matter](https://jekyllrb.com/docs/front-matter/) of the post; you can follow the pattern in the first few articles.
+Then you'll save the file into the `_posts` folder of the `breadiquette.github.io` folder in your `Documents`.
+The name of the file needs to be `YYYY-MM-DD-post-title-separated-by-dashes.md` where the post-title-separated-by-dashes can be any short title you'd like to include.
 You'll save any images will go into the `assets/images` folder.
 2. Open the Terminal and run `cd ~/Documents/breadiquette.github.io`.
 This moves us to the correct file folder.
 3. Run `gulp`.
 This turns the plain text files into Internet-ready files.
 Once the Terminal prints `Starting 'watch'...`, you can hit <kbd>control</kbd> + <kbd>c</kbd> to complete the process.
 4. IF you'd like to see how your web page looks without publishing, you can run `bundle exec jekyll serve` and then go to [http://127.0.0.1:4000/](http://127.0.0.1:4000/) in your browser.
+5. When you are done making changes locally, you can run `JEKYLL_ENV=production bundle exec jekyll build` to build the finished version.
-5. To save your changes, run `git commit -am "<insert text>" && git push origin master` where `<insert text>` summarizes the changes you made.
+5. To save your changes, run `git add . && git commit -m "<insert text>" && git push origin master` where `<insert text>` summarizes the changes you made.
-6. To publish your new site, run `cd _site && git commit -am "<insert text>" && git push origin gh-pages`.
+6. To publish your new site, run `cd _site && git add . && git commit -am "<insert text>" && git push origin gh-pages`.
 It will take a minute or two for the changes to be reflected on the site.

 You can edit the "About me" page using the same steps but instead editing the HTML file `about.html`.
 For a quick primer on HTML, check out this [Wired post](https://www.wired.com/2010/02/html_cheatsheet/).